Code-Institute-Submissions/CI_PP1_GS/README.md

 - I watched videos by Kevin Powell on YouTube about media query.
 - I got inspired by the Love Running Project about the round images on the home page and the about page.
 - I utilized the website w3schools.com for the style of the contact form.
+- I got the supported by Student support on the media query.

 ## Acknowledgements
 I would like to take the opportunity to thank: